javedali99/si2023-compound-flooding/README.md

 4. Model Execution: Run the CFE model.
 5. Output Analysis: Analyze runoff and other hydrologic outputs for flood events.

-#### Generate HydroFabrics Subsets for the 8 watersheds in New York City (NYC) area
+#### Generate HydroFabrics Subsets for the 8 watersheds in the New York City (NYC) area

-Retrieve hydrofabric data, followed by the extraction of necessary infromation for creating the parameter configuration file.
-These files are created for running Conceptual Functional Equivalent (CFE) model and Simple Logical Tautology Handler (SLoTH) in the NGEN framework.
+Retrieve hydrofabric data, followed by the extraction of necessary information for creating the parameter configuration file.
+These files are created for running the Conceptual Functional Equivalent (CFE) model and Simple Logical Tautology Handler (SLoTH) in the NGEN framework.

 _**Watersheds:** ['wb-694856', 'wb-694725', 'wb-694855', 'wb-694724', 'wb-694854', 'wb-694723', 'wb-694852', 'wb-694722']_